The Word Cloud on the Book Cover

 First I need to explain how I encoded index entries in the \(\LaTeX\) .Rnw source files.
 I did not use \index directly in the .Rnw source file but instead defined macros wrapping this command from index building system of \(\LaTeX\).
 In the case of macros for indexing R related words, the macros also added the mark up (font and shading) used in the main text in the same operation.
 In fact, I defined different macros for functions, classes, etc., even if some of the definitions were initially identical.
 This added a lot of flexibility; a flexibility that helped greatly when implementing the code for the word cloud.

-I show here only the macro for R functions as an example, although I also used similar macros for methods, classes, operators, etc., which allowed automating the hierarchical grouping of entries in the index.
+I show here only the macro for R functions as an example, although I also used similar macros for methods, classes, operators, etc., which allowed automating the hierarchical grouping of entries in the R indices printed in the book.

 \newcommand{\Rfunction}[1]{\code{#1}\index[rindex]{#1@\texttt{#1}}\index[rcatsidx]{functions and methods!#1@\texttt{#1}}\index[cloudindex]{#1}\xspace}

-The contents of the file cloudindex.idx created when building the book PDF looks as follows, with rows ordered by page number, and containing one row for each call to \index (only first few out of more than 1000 lines are shown):
+The file cloudindex.idx contains rows ordered by page number, containing one row for each call to \index in the manuscript (only the first few out of 1666 lines are shown):

 ...